TryKatChup/password-similarity-nlp/README.md

 ### Training FastText
 #### File: `Training dataset.py` and `PasswordRetriever.py`
 In this file FastText will be trained based on the given training set.
-In order to understand better the file and FastText, Word2Vec is briefly introduced.
+In order to understand better `Training dataset.py` and FastText, Word2Vec is briefly introduced.

 #### Word2Vec
 Word2Vec is a set of architectural and optimization models which learn word embeddings from a large dataset, using deep neural networks.
-A model trained with Word2Vec can detect similar words (based on context) thanks to cosine similarity.
+A model trained with Word2Vec can detect similar words (based on context) thanks to _cosine similarity_.

 Word2Vec is based on two architectures:
 - **CBOW** (continuous bag of words): the main purpose is to combine the representation of surrounding words, in order to predict the word in the middle.